-- Health care workers (HCWs) should follow isolation and clearance with a non-test based approach; if they have required hospitalization during the course of their illness, a test based approach may be used at the discretion of the hospital while they are admitted (see above).
-Some HCWs may be directed to have test based clearance by their employer/Occupational Health and Safety. - Symptomatic HCWs awaiting testing results must be off work - Asymptomatic HCWs awaiting testing results may continue to work using the appropriate precautions recommended by the facility, which will depend on the reason for testing (i.e., asymptomatic HCW is not on self-isolation following a high-risk exposure)
+- Asymptomatic fully immunized health care workers (HCWs) who meet test-based clearance above are still encouraged to report to their employer/workplace Occupational Health and Safety department and follow any work restriction requirements.
+See the Covid-19 Fully Immunized and Previously Positive Individuals: Case, Contact and Outbreak Management Interim Guidance for more information. - HCWs who are not fully immunized should follow isolation and clearance with a non-test based approach; if they have required hospitalization during the course of their illness, a test based approach may be used at the discretion of the hospital while they are admitted (see above).
+Some HCWs may be directed to have test based clearance by their employer/Occupational Health and Safety.
+Symptomatic HCWs awaiting testing results must be off work. - Asymptomatic HCWs awaiting testing results may continue to work using the appropriate precautions recommended by the facility, which will depend on the reason for testing (i.e., asymptomatic HCW is not on self-isolation following a high-risk exposure). - Asymptomatic HCWs who are not fully immunized and are exposed to a symptomatic household member should isolate until the symptomatic individual has received a negative COVID-19 test result or an alternative diagnosis from their healthcare provider.
+If testing is not conducted then the HCW should self-isolate for 10 days from last exposure.

-In exceptional circumstances where clinical care would be severely compromised without additional staffing, an earlier return to work under work self-isolation may be considered for an asymptomatic HCW who is self-isolating due to a high-risk exposure.
+In exceptional circumstances where clinical care would be severely compromised without additional staffing, an earlier return to work under work self-isolation may be considered for an asymptomatic HCW who was self-isolating due to a high-risk exposure.